ray-project/ray/python/ray/tune/automlboard/README.md

 ## About AutoMLBoard

-AutoMLBoard can be used as a monitor who collect information about ray tune jobs and show the trial information to the frontend.
+AutoMLBoard can be used as a monitor who collect information about Tune jobs and show the trial information to the frontend.

 ### Install